This post contains affiliate links.

-A new doctor arrives in a new town with family, to work on local nuthouse, the Haven sanitarium.
+A new doctor arrives in a new town with family, to work on local nuthouse, the Haven Sanitarium.

-Some of the loonies in there don’t like that they were abandoned by the previous doctor and somewhat recent the new one.
+Some of the loonies in there don’t like that they were abandoned by the previous doctor and somewhat resent the new one.
 The new doctor, being nice to everyone tries to emotionally support them, but things don’t work as expected in the end.